Common name: Schisandra

 Latin name: Schisandra chinensis

-Affinity: Immune system, nervous system, respiratory system, digestive system, endocrine system
+Affinities: Immune system, nervous system, respiratory system, digestive system, endocrine system, circulatory system

 Actions: Adaptogen, stimulant, whole body tonic, immunomodulator

 Specific indications: Fatigue, cognitive problems, mental stress, liver disorders, weak digestion, sexual debility, heart weakness and problems

 Parts used: Berries

 Energetics: Warming, drying